bradleyeckert/chad/verilog/doc/spif.md

 The memory type is `0` for code and `1` for data when loading memories from flash.
-The protocol has room for a 5-bit memory selection field, so it could load the memories on 16 different CPU cores.
+The protocol has room for a 5-bit memory selection field, so it could load the memories on 16 different CPU cores or various other devices.
+Memory type `2` is for a user output stream.

 The SCLK frequency starts out at sysclk / 16 to be conservative.
 At some point early on, you should include a command byte to raise the frequency to more closely match the capability of the flash chip.
 For example, `A0` sets the maximum SCLK.

+## User output stream

+Flash memory can be streamed to a user device without CPU intervention.
+Parameter STWIDTH is the number of bits in `st_o`.
+It may be anything up to the cell size.
+A `st_stb` strobe is produced when a new word is output.
+Writing to register 6 also produces a stream word.

 ## I/O space